Gifftybabe/alx-low_level_programming/README.md

 **INTRODUCTION**
 ->This is the first readme file for this repo.

 ->As a low level programmer, it is expedient all files and directories are arranged for proper use.

-_LIST OF DIRECTORIES IN THIS REPO._
+_LIST OF DIRECTORIES IN THIS REPO_
 #
 1. 0x00-hello_world
 #